 There is a TON of things to do.
 You can help milk the cow, feed the chickens, geese, turkeys, and fish and tend to and ride the horses, see the sheep, water buffaloes and oxen.
 The river itself provides hours of fun.
 Children (and adults!) love to jump off rocks into natural pools and wade around looking at the fish and finding beautiful rocks and tiny creatures.
 There are several traditional games, such as our home-made mechanical bull and other equestrian games.
 Collecting and eating coyoles (tiny coconut-like fruits that you crack with rocks) and other fruits to make fruit drinks is quite popular too.
 Night or daytime hikes by foot or on horse- back through the ranch and the surrounding town are a true delight.
 We have mountain bikes for rent for those who love cycling.

 It is located right on your way to Monteverde from either the San Jose or Liberia airports.
 It is along route 605, 3 km south from the intersections of route 605 and 606.

-Coming from the Liberia airport, you would turn left on the road right past the Lagartos Puente (Lagartos Bridge) and go for 11.5 km. , then make a right, and the Ranch´s driveway is along a white fence, a few meters after you make the turn.
+Coming from the Liberia airport, you would turn left on the road right past the Lagartos Puente (Lagartos Bridge) and go for 11.5 km. , then make a right, and the Ranch´s driveway is along a brown fence, a few meters after you make the turn.
 To go to Monteverde, you would continue on for another 3 km. then make a slight left and turn onto route 606.

 From the San Jose airport you can go 2 ways.
 Make a right at the Rancho Grande Gas Station and go until you get to El Sol Restaurant, then make a left and go exactly 3 km and make a sharp left, and you are there.